zalenix/portaldocs/portal-sdk/templates/top-onboarding.md

 ## Kickoff Meeting

 There are lots of docs here.
-We recommend you send mail to <a href="mailto:ibiza-onboarding@microsoft.com?subject=Kickoff Meeting Request&body=My team would like to meet with you to learn about the Azure onboarding process.">ibiza-onboarding@microsoft.com</a> and request a kickoff meeting.
+We recommend you send mail to <a href="mailto:ibiza-onboarding@microsoft.com?subject=Kickoff%20Meeting%20Request&body=My%20team%20would%20like%20to%20meet%20with%20you%20to%20learn%20about%20the%20Azure%20onboarding%20process.">ibiza-onboarding@microsoft.com</a> and request a kickoff meeting.
 Someone from our team will spend 30 minutes walking through the process at a high level.
 We can point you in the right direction regarding the latest patterns and practices.
 We can also answer any questions you have.
 Finally, we can talk about how the relationship between our teams is managed.

 {"gitdown": "include-file", "file": "../templates/top-extensions-onboarding-with-related-teams.md"}